 - 6 large eggs

-- fresh blueberries & sliced strawberries for decorating (make sure they’re washed and dried well)
+- fresh blueberries & sliced strawberries for decorating, washed and dried

-- Preheat oven to 350ºF and line quarter sheet 9×13 baking pan with parchment paper (see notes).
+- Preheat oven to 350ºF and line a quarter sheet pan with parchment paper (see notes).

 - Sift coconut flour into medium bowl.
 If you can’t sift, make sure no lumps are present.
 Whisk in tapioca flour, baking soda, baking powder and salt.
 Set aside.